krzysztofzablocki/Sourcery/Pods/SWXMLHash/README.md

 ## Getting Started

 If you're just getting started with SWXMLHash, I'd recommend cloning the repository down and opening the workspace.
-I've included a Swift playground in the workspace which makes it *very* easy to experiment with the API and the calls.
+I've included a Swift playground in the workspace which makes it easy to experiment with the API and the calls.

 <img src="https://raw.githubusercontent.com/drmohundro/SWXMLHash/assets/swift-playground@2x.png" width="600" alt="Swift Playground" />